Tnemlec/WAA-Assignement/3-Assignment/readme.md

 ---

+## How to test ? 😱

+You can try this app here 👉 https://tnemlec-waa-3.herokuapp.com/

 ## How to run ? 🤔

 If you want to try this assignment yourself you must first create a [tmdb](https://developers.themoviedb.org/3/getting-started/introduction) account and get an API Key. 👨‍💻